bernie-skipole/indipydriver/README.md

 This package can be used to create the drivers, it does not include client functions.
 The INDI protocol is defined so that drivers should operate with any INDI client.

+This is a companion package to 'indipyclient' which provides a terminal client.

 The protocol defines the format of the data sent, such as light, number, text or switch, and the client can send commands to control the instrument.
 The client can be general purpose, taking the format of switches, numbers etc., from the protocol.

 INDI is often used with astronomical instruments, but is a general purpose protocol which can be used for any instrument control providing drivers are available.